 Wisp Unification Theory - ACES - The end of Relativity

-Change: ACES - The end of Relativity - launch date now 2019 and new link added.
-Page last updated 1-Nov-2018
+Change: ACES - The end of Relativity - launch date now 2021 and new link added.
+Page last updated 14-Aug-2020

-Atomic Clock Ensemble in Space (ACES) is a $50M dollar project that will put the most accurate clocks built into space in 2019.
+Atomic Clock Ensemble in Space is a project that will put the most accurate clocks built into space in 2021.